Modern Architecture in Barcelona - A Guide to some of Barcelona's Most Iconic Modern Buildings

 EMBT's Santa Caterina Market

-One issue that I have with the building is the sense that perhaps it was designed more for postcards than for first hand experience.
+One issue that I have with the building is the sense that perhaps it was designed more as a postcard photo rather than being designed to be practical.
 The colourful mosaic roof is the building's most distinctive feature and it cannot be witnessed from the ground.
 However, folds in the roof give glimpses of the distinctive pattern.

 Metro: Jaume I (Yellow Line, L4)